 Work is underway on a third linked repeater site in S. Strafford, VT.
 It should have excellent coverage in the Upper Valley and well into Vermont.
-The club's portable repeater is currently operating at low power from a nearby garage and the full system should be on the hill as soon as we have the power line and equipment shed installed - hopefully before winter!
+The club's portable repeater is currently operating at low power from a nearby garage and the full system should be on the hill as soon as we have the power line and equipment shed completed - hopefully before winter!
 The DB-224 antenna and 1/2" Heliax feedline have been installed at around 80' on the 100' tower (pics to the left.)
 Information on the new repeater will be shared with members via the email list.
 Contact Dave N1HAC, TSRC Repeater Manager.

 The old GE Mastr II repeaters in use on Moose Mt. and East Corinth are in need of replacement due to an increase in maintenance needs.
 We're in the process of acquiring and modifying newer Mastr III repeaters.
 At the same time, we'll be installing a new S-Com 7330 repeater controller to replace the aging and somewhat funky Link RLC-2 on Moose Mt.
 Contact Dave N1HAC.